-Ocean surface temperature is very likely to increase in future decades in waters around North America (Jewett and Romanou, 2017; Greenan et al., 2019a), but at a slower rate than air temperature over the continent.
+Ocean surface temperature is very likely to increase in future decades in waters around North America (Jewett and Romanou, 2017; Greenan et al., 2018), but at a slower rate than air temperature over the continent.
 Rates of change are projected to be relatively higher in northern latitudes, with most rapid warming in summer in the Arctic and Bering Sea (US-AK, CA-NW) (Wang and Overland, 2015; Wang et al., 2018a; Hermann et al., 2019).

-SLR is virtually certain to continue along North American coastlines except for parts of US-AK with geographically variable rates of rise (I.9, I.12, Box 14.4).
-Relatively greater SLR is projected along the US-SE, CA-AT and MX-SW coastlines and relatively less along CA-BC and US-NW (Fasullo and Nerem, 2018; Greenan et al., 2019a; IPCC, 2019b) (I.9, I.12, Box 14.4).
+Sea level rise is virtually certain to continue along North American coastlines except for parts of US-AK and around Hudson Bay (HB) with geographically variable rates of rise (Fox-Kemper et al., 2021; Ranasinghe et al., 2021; see Box 14.4).
+Relatively greater SLR is projected along the US-SE and MX-SW coastlines and relatively less along CA-BC and US-NW (Fox-Kemper et al., 2021; Ranasinghe et al., 2021; see Box 14.4) (Fasullo and Nerem, 2018; Greenan et al., 2018 IPCC, 2019b).

-Ocean acidification along North American coastlines is projected to increase (very high confidence) (Jewett and Romanou, 2017).
-The frequency and extent of oxygen minimum and hypoxic zones are projected to increase, with less confidence, exacerbated by climate-driven eutrophication and increasing stratification (Altieri and Gedan, 2015; IPCC, 2019b).
+Ocean acidification (OA) along North American coastlines is projected to increase (very high confidence) (Jewett and Romanou, 2017).
+The frequency and extent of oxygen minimum and hypoxic zones are